 Why Today’s Data Centers Aren’t Keeping Up

 Whether building a public cloud or a private data center that operates as an internal cloud service for enterprises, a common set of problems need to be addressed.
-Network designers need to build a highly flexible fabric for rapidly changing environments that carry a diverse set of traffic: application, storage and control.
-A common goal is to minimize or eliminate packet loss, provide high throughput and maintain low latency.
-These goals are especially important to support the applications of OLDI, Deep Learning, NVMe over Fabrics and the Cloudified CO.
+Network designers need to build a highly flexible fabric for rapidly changing environments that carry a diverse set of traffic: application, storage, and control.
+Common goals are to minimize or eliminate packet loss, provide high throughput, and maintain low latency.
+These goals are especially important to support the applications of OLDI, Deep Learning, NVMe over Fabrics, and the Cloudified CO.

 Today’s data centers typically use fat-tree architectures [11] derived from the basic Clos network illustrated in Figure 6.
 The Clos network achieves non-blocking performance and resiliency through equal cost multi-paths.
-Layer 3 networking is typically used between the switches because it is scalable, simple, standard and well understood.
+Layer 3 networking is typically used between the switches because it is scalable, simple, standard, and well understood.
 In the Clos network, the top of rack (ToR) switches are the leaf switches.
-They are attached to the core switches which represent the spine.
+They are attached to the core switches, which represent the spine.
 The leaf switches are not connected to each other and the spine switches only connect to the leaf switches.

 Figure 6 – Clos Network

 There are multiple equal cost paths from each ToR switch to any other ToR switch in the network.
-As a consequence, a ToR switch can spread traffic across the multiple paths in order to balance the load and hopefully avoid congestion.
+Therefore, a ToR switch can spread traffic across the multiple paths in order to balance the load and hopefully avoid congestion.
 A popular algorithm used for distributing traffic is called Equal Cost Multi-Path (ECMP) routing.
 As shown in Figure 7, ECMP typically selects a path by hashing the flow identity fields in the routed packet such that all packets from a particular flow traverse the same path.

 Figure 7 – ECMP Load Balancing

 Server-to-server flows in the layer 3 data center are TCP or UDP connections across the fabric.
 Though the network is statistically non-blocking, congestion can still occur, and packets may be dropped, and the switches may mark IP packets with Explicit Congestion Notification (ECN) indicators.
 ECN allows end-to-end notification of congestion before dropping packets.
 Figure 8 shows how the congestion feedback is returned to the sender via acknowledgement or specific congestion messages so the sender may reduce its rate of traffic injection into the network.
 The way a sender adjusts its sending rate depends upon the protocols in use.
 Slight modifications to TCP for data center use are being proposed by the IETF’s DCTCP specification [12].
-These modifications show that a ‘one size fits all’ approach to TCP parameter tuning is not appropriate for the data center.
+These modifications show that a “one size fits all” approach to TCP parameter tuning is not appropriate for the data center.
 The traditional TCP transmit window size has grown over the years to adapt to the long latencies and narrow bandwidth of the WAN and Internet.
 In the data center, bandwidth is high and latency is low, but switch buffers are small and traffic patterns can be unpredictable.
 These unique data center characteristics are spawning research on additional modifications to TCP as well as new transports specific to the environment [13].
 Applications running over UDP are responsible for their own congestion control algorithms and most are using approaches that also recognize ECN indicators.
 RoCEv2, for example, runs over UDP and adjusts sending rate when it receives explicit Congestion Notification Packet (CNP) from the receiver.

 Figure 8 – Current Congestion Management